BenjaminGuzman/SpineWare/README.md

   advantage is that SpineWare is written in Java.
 - **Translations**: Currently SpineWare is available only in 2 languages: English and Spanish.
 It'd be great if you contribute with translations of the [messages.properties](src/main/resources/bundles)
-- **Ideas & code**: I (Benjamín Guzmán) wrote SpineWare according to my needs as developer, but maybe you've some other needs & ideas, you can contribute with that and even modify the source code to make it a reality.
+- **Ideas & code**: I (Benjamín Guzmán) wrote SpineWare according to my needs as developer, but maybe you've other needs or ideas.
+You can contribute by simply suggesting changes or by modifying the source code to make them a reality.

 ## Dependencies